 Lab techs are available to assist with lab operations.
 The degree of help which a tech can give a student is limited.
 Students who use the facilities are expected to be, for the most part, self-sufficient in their computer usage.

-Lab techs are typically able to help with commonly used software such as MSWord, MSExcel, and Netscape.
+- Lab techs are typically able to help with commonly used software such as MS Word, MS Excel and most web browsers.
 However, this does not mean they possess an extensive knowledge of all the software available to students.

-Lab techs may assist in removing viruses on floppy disks.
+- Lab techs may assist in removing viruses on flash drives.

 Computing resources are subject to the policies and regulations of the college and any state or federal laws which apply.
 Alleged violations will be processed in accordance with college guidelines outlined in the Student Handbook or SVC's Policies and Procedures manual.